omniti-labs/ansible-dk/README.md

 The workflow that the authors use includes using test-kitchen to create and destroy test VMs, with serverspec being used to author the tests.
 That's not prescriptive, though - you can do whatever you like.
 Our goal is for the Ansible DK to provide enough variety of tools for you to implement a workflow that you prefer.

-In the near-term, we aim to include:

- * ansible 2 (as ansible2)

-Longer-term, we're open to contributions from the community - such as BATS support, or digitalocean support, for example.
+Long-term, we're open to contributions from the community - such as BATS support, or digitalocean support, for example.
 But those are not the current needs of OmniTI, so we will not be focusing on them at the moment.

 ### Platforms we plan to target